-Seattle Public Utilities provides water for SEA and off-Airport properties are supplied by local water districts, including King County Water Districts 49 and 125, and Highline Water District 75.
+Seattle Public Utilities provide water for SEA and off-Airport properties are supplied by local water districts, including King County Water Districts 49 and 125, and Highline Water District 75.
+Off-airport refers to properties north of 518 (King County Water District #125), south of 188th Street (Highline

+Water District #75), and the far west portion of the airport (King County Water District #49).
 Table 3-19 shows the primary water consumption at SEA from 2016 to 2022.